zzzprojects/EntityFramework-Classic/docs/pages/getting-started/features.md

 # Features

 EF Classic has been released on 2018-07-01.
-The current beta version doesn’t have any new features yet, but we are planning to integrated or support features from all our third parties libraries and more:
+The current beta version doesn't have any new features yet, but we are planning to integrated or support features from all our third parties libraries and more:
 - Entity Framework Extensions
 - Entity Framework Plus
 - Entity Framework Dynamic Filters